frano-sasvari-typeqast/contactlist-app/README.md

-# PhoneBook App
+# ContactList App

-The PhoneBook Application which provides contacts and favorite contacts list.
-Build with Laravel as backend framework for RESTful API, Vue.js as frontend framework and Bootstrap 4 as CSS solution.
+The ContactList Application which provides contacts and favorite contacts list.
+Built with Laravel as backend framework for RESTful API and Bootstrap/Vue.js as frontend frameworks.

 ## Configuration